 24 and pregnant with her first child.
 Young women need to hear her story so that they understand that ovarian cancer is not an age-related disease.
 It can happen to anyone.”

 The theme of the Fifth Annual Teal Tea is “Turn the World Teal, Cities of the World.”
 Volunteers will compete in table decorating contests featuring cities around the world.
-“If you want to visit Moscow, Venice, Kyoto, Detroit, New Orleans, Sydney, come to the Tea. “ says Jean.
+“If you want to visit Moscow, Venice, Kyoto, Detroit, New Orleans, Sydney, come to the Tea on May 1. “ says Jean.
 “When you walk into that ballroom you will be in awe of the decorating skills of our competitors.
 I totally believe that someone will show up with the Eiffel Tower as a centerpiece!”

 For more information about the Teal Tea Foundation, its monthly events schedule or its campaign against ovarian cancer, visit the Foundation’s webpage: www.tealtea.com.